Bosco Wong: 2006–2017: Mainstream success

 Wong's performance as a socially inept youth in Dicey Business (2006) earned him more popularity and recognition as a rising actor.
 He made his film debut in the 2008 film The Luckiest Man.
 In 2011, he starred as the triad leader "Bai Co" or "Cripple Co" in Lives of Omission (2011).
-He expressed that his older age allows him to play more mature characters such as triad leader "Crippled Co" and righteous police Inspector Hui in Witness Insecurity (2012) and "Crippled Co" is a role that he had fun playing.
+He expressed that his older age allowed him to play more mature characters, such as triad leader "Cripple Co" in Lives of Omission and Inspector Hui in Witness Insecurity (2012).
+He described "Cripple Co" as a role he particularly enjoyed.

 Wong was cast as Chiu Bing in director Fire Lee's debut movie Love In Time (2012) and gained positive applause for his sincere and realistic performance.
 He received positive reviews for his performance as the central character Sit Ho Ching in Golden Brother. which subsequently won him Best Leading Actor award at the 2014 China Image Film Festival.

 Wong starred Di Renjie in the Gong'an drama Young Sherlock (2014).

 Wong starred in the 2016 drama series Two Steps From Heaven, alongside Priscilla Wong, Edwin Siu, and Louis Cheng.
 He portrays Sheldon Chun, a public relations director who, in hopes of climbing the social ladder, becomes ruthless.